“Take care of your body. It’s the only place you have to live” -Jim Rohn.

-My journey through fitness started around 10 years ago when I first became a member of a local gym.
-With little direction and a desire to be fit and strong, I was drawn to weight training.
-For years after I resorted almost solely to this training method and enjoyed using the likes of typical split routines, isolating muscle groups and mixing between hypertrophy and strength based workouts.
-Ultimately I was making slow and steady progress in terms of strength and adding lean muscle to my frame, however I felt there was very little functional element to my ways and also I found it extremely challenging to maintain, let alone improve my flexibility.
+I have been a Personal Trainer/Movement Coach since 2014 and have been working for myself since 2016.
+My journey through fitness started around thirteen years ago when I became a member of a local gym.
+With little direction and a desire to be fit, strong and to look good, I was drawn to weight training.
+For years after, I resorted almost solely to this training method and enjoyed using the likes of typical split routines, isolating muscle groups and mixing between hypertrophy and strength based workouts.
+Ultimately I was making steady progress in terms of strength and adding lean muscle to my frame.